 Frankfurt red-light district

-We stayed in Hotel Rossija, which was pleasant, clean and cheap, plus it served a good breakfast.
+We stayed in Hotel Rossija, which was pleasant, clean, and cheap, plus it served a good breakfast.
 However, the best of it all was its excellent location.
-It’s just by Frankfurt’s central station, and only a few hundred meters from the city center, hence in a walking distance of everything.
-If you are traveling on a budget we recommend you to stay here.
+It’s just by Frankfurt’s central station, and only a few hundred meters from the city center, hence within walking distance of everything.
+If you are traveling on a budget, we recommend you stay here.

-If you want a more luxurious hotel, we recommend you the Adina Apartment Hotel Frankfurt Neue Oper.
-It’s also perfectly located in the city center and has all the commodities you’ll need to feel comfortable, spacious rooms, great bathroom, excellent views.
-The last floor swimming pool and sauna are just over the top… If you want to have everything you deserve, this is the hotel to go to Frankfurt’s center.
+If you want a more luxurious hotel, we recommend the Adina Apartment Hotel Frankfurt Neue Oper.
+It’s also ideally located in the city center and has all the necessary commodities.
+It has comfortable, spacious rooms, a great bathroom, and excellent views.
+The last floor swimming pool and sauna are just over the top… If you want to have everything you deserve, this is the hotel to go to in Frankfurt’s center.

 Frankfurt Airport Hotel

-Overall, Frankfurt is a great place to do a short break or a Stopover.
-Full of history, museums, and a contemporary architecture with a mix of the past.
+Overall, Frankfurt in winter is a great place to do a city break or a long stopover.
+It’s a city easy to visit, full of history, museums, contemporary architecture, and an exciting mix of old and modern.